stevenosloan/stevenosloan_html/source/articles/2012-10-20-run-php-on-rack.html.markdown

 ---
-title: When PHP and Middleman need to be friends
+title: A Method for Using PHP with Middleman
 date: 2012/10/20
 ---